Elevate Your Running with Pilates: A Comprehensive Guide

 This exercise strengthens the entire posterior chain while improving coordination between opposite arm and leg movements – essential for efficient running form.

-How to perform: Lying face down, lift opposite arm and leg simultaneously, alternating sides in a controlled rhythm.
+How to perform: Lying face down, I lift my opposite arm and leg simultaneously, alternating sides in a controlled rhythm.

 The key to successfully integrating Pilates is strategic timing.
-Consider these approaches:
+I consider these approaches:

 Frequency and Duration

-For marathon training, aim for 2-3 Pilates sessions per week:
+For marathon training, I aim for 2-3 Pilates sessions per week:

 Periodization Considerations

-Just like your running training, your Pilates practice should vary with your training cycle:
+Just like my running training, my Pilates practice should vary with my training cycle:

 Common Mistakes to Avoid